mikelearning91/burger/README.md

 # Eat-Da-Burger!
 App

-A simple custom-burger adder that allows you to "devour", "throw out" your burgers if they don't sound too tasty... and when you're done, please toss away your scraps.
+A simple custom-burger maker/adder that allows you to "devour" your burgers, and if you end up having second thoughts, and the burger you ponder up ends up not sounding too tasty, you can "throw out" your burger.
+Also, when you're done, please "toss your scraps" (function included). :)

-Built with node, express, handlebars, custom ORM (Object-relational mapping) and MySQL
+Built with node, express, handlebars, custom ORM (Object-relational mapping) and MySQL.